 There are more than 100 cultivars of poinsettias ranging from the traditional red to pink, orange, pale green, cream, white, speckled, marbled, double and ruffled types.
 Even with all the unique cultivars, the majority of people (75 per cent) still prefer the traditional red colour (and in North America this is a bluish-red, while in Europe the norm is an orange-red).
 Next popular, with 10 per cent are those who prefer white and then five per cent pink.
 One new artificial technique are the fantasy colours resulting in blue, plum, turquoise, yellow or orange spray-painted plants.

-Keeping it alive
+Keeping your plant alive

 “Reflowering” for a second Christmas is not impossible; it just takes time and effort.
 Poinsettias are short day plants and triggering leaf colouration requires about two months of uninterrupted long, dark nights in the fall.
 Any light that reaches the plant at night is likely to interrupt this blooming preparation cycle.
 Most plants will turn colour after 10 weeks of complete darkness (from 5 p.m. to 8 a.m. daily).